MrJH3030/PDFrust/README.md

 # PDFrust
 Simple command line tool which allows to merge pdf documents and select specific pages.
+I made this to be able to merge private documents without having to upload them to a random website.

 ## Commands